Sunday, December 26, 2021

 Would you have decorated your house with wreaths and candles?
 Donned an ugly toga?
 Given gifts to neighbors, friends and employees?
 Called out "io saternalia!" to everyone you passed on the street?
 Would you possibly have reasoned, "These people put so much emphasis on birthdays.
 What if we just pretend that December 25th is Jesus' birthday?
 Then, when people yell 'io saternalia!' we can respond with 'Felix dies natalis christos!'
 Maybe they'll be too drunk to notice."

 Of course you wouldn't have done that.
 You would have considered that as disgusting as idolatry.
-But someone in the congregation gave in the the peer pressure.
+But someone in the congregation eventually gave in to the the peer pressure.
 And then another one did.
 And time went by, and their kids did, and their grandkids...

 And here we are today with all these pagan traditions, pretending they have anything to do with Christ.

-If you haven't done it yet, take a minute to read Romans chapter 16; read the names, pick one of them and pretend it's you.
+If you haven't done it yet, take a minute to read Romans chapter 16.
+Read the names, pick one of them and pretend it's you.
 Ponder how that person may have resisted the pressure from the Roman world to conform to their pagan celebrations.
 Then decide whether you're going to keep pleasing your family and neighbors by continuing to celebrate a thinly disguised Saturnalia, or whether pleasing God is more important.

 Please feel free to share this page with your friends.
 Leave a polite comment.
 Comments are monitored, so those with their own agendas shouldn't waste their time.